nonumber1989/reaper/README.md

-#  thor
+#  reaper

-> thor is a RESTful mock service platform which you can use pure json to generate CRUD
+> reaper is a RESTful mock service platform which you can use pure json to generate CRUD

 ## Description
-> thor is a RESTFul webservice platform which you can use it as mock server
+> reaper is a RESTFul webservice platform which you can use it as mock server

 > This project use express framework + Mongoose + MongoDB + other nodejs modules